Regular Decomposition: an information and graph theoretic approach to stochastic block models: MDL approach to stochastic block models

 \begin{proposition} For any graph $G\in \Omega_n$, there exists a prefix coding with code-length

 where $S2(n,k)$ is the Stirling number of the second kind. \end{proposition} \begin{proof} The expression in \eqref{twopartcode} corresponds to a concatenation of two binary codes.
-The $L$-part is the length of a code for maximum likelihood parameters (in the case of a non-unique maximum, we take, say, the one with smallest number in the enumeration of all such models).
+The $m$-part is the length of a code for describing the parameters of the model (in the case of a non-unique maximum, we take, say, the one with smallest number in the enumeration of all such models).
 The corresponding code is called the {\em parametric code}.
-The parametric code uniquely encodes the maximum-likelihood model.
+The parametric code uniquely encodes the model.
 To create such an encoding, we just enumerate all possible models, given in Definition \ref{modelspace-nk-def}, and use the integer to fix the model.
 The length of a prefix code corresponding to an integer is the $l^*$-function computed for that integer, and we add 1 to handle the ceiling function.

-To obtain an upper bound for the parametric code length $m_k$, we find an upper bound for the number of models in the modeling space.
-The number of models is upper-bounded by the product of the integers, each presenting the number of partitions of an $n$-element set into $k$ non-empty sets (blocks), which equals $S2(n,k)$.
+To obtain an upper bound for the parametric code length $m$, we find an upper bound for the number of models in the modeling space.
+The number of models is upper-bounded by the product of two integers.
+The first is the number of partitions of an $n$-element set into $k$ non-empty sets (blocks), which equals $S2(n,k)$, and the second bounds the number of different link density configurations per partition.
 We can view the blocks of a partition as the nodes of a `reduced multi-graph' (in a multi-graph, there can be several links between a node pair, as well as self-loops).
 The range of multi-links is between zero and $\binom{n-k+2}{2}$: if we consider a pair of blocks (or one block internally), there can be at most $n-(k-2)$ nodes in such a pair (in one set, slightly less), since there must be at least $k-2$ nodes in the other blocks of the partition.
 Obviously, in such a subgraph of $n-(k-2)$ nodes there can be at most $\binom{n-k+2}{2}$ links.
 Thus, the number of values each multi-link can take is upper-bounded by $\binom{n-k+2}{2}+1$.
 Since the number of node pairs in the reduced multi-graph is $\binom{k}{2}+k$, we obtain the second multiplier in the argument of $l^*$ in the proposition.